1062648/reproducible-research_homework/README.md

 log(virion_volume) = 15.71717
 virion_volume = 6696998

-There are minor differences in these two calculations due to rounding, but the model predicts that a 300 kb DNA virus will have a volume of 7 x 10^6 (7 million) nm^3.
+There are minor differences in these two calculations due to rounding, but both versions of the model generally predict that a 300 kb DNA virus will have a volume of 7 x 10^6 (7 million) nm^3.

 # Bonus
 Reproducibility and replicability are used as synonyms colloquially and in some academic contexts.
 However, sources more specific to data science tend to distinguish between the two, though not always in consistent ways.
 For conciseness, I will stick to the Association for Computing Machinery as reported by Plesser (2018, https://www.frontiersin.org/articles/10.3389/fninf.2017.00076/full); however, these definitions shift and flip depending on the author.
 For example, "reproducibility" as it is used in our computing sessions on creating reproducible code and figures refers to writing code that will run consistently across several machines, though that might be considered "replicable" under these guidelines.